digitalohm/assimil8or-helpers/README.md

 # Slicer

 This is a simple script that spits out preformatted text that divides a sample into 8 equal lengths (some precision lost from rounding).
 I created this so that I could more easily divide zones and then fine tune the start and stop settings at the module.

+# Thanks

+Thanks to Gimber for allowing me to ping ideas and helping me with formulas.
+The code was adapated from this stack answer https://stackoverflow.com/a/40652047